The Best and the Brightest: Origin of the title

-Brightest and best of the sons of the morning,

-Dawn on our darkness, and lend us thine aid.

 A still earlier, and more pertinent, use of the phrase is in the letter of Junius published February 7, 1769, in the Public Advertiser.
 There Junius uses it mockingly and ironically in reference to King George III's ministers, whose capacities he had disparaged in his first letter the previous month.
 In response to Sir William Draper's letter defending one of Junius' targets and attacking their anonymous critics, Junius wrote:

-To have supported your assertion, you should have proved that the present ministry are unquestionably the best and brightest characters of the kingdom; and that, if the affections of the colonies have been alienated, if Corsica has been shamefully abandoned, if commerce languishes, if public credit is threatened with a new debt, and your own Manilla ransom most dishonourably given up, it has all been owing to the malice of political writers, who will not suffer the best and brightest characters (meaning still the present ministry) to take a single right step, for the honour or interest of the nation.
+To have supported your assertion, you should have proved that the present ministry are unquestionably the best and brightest characters of the kingdom; and that, if the affections of the colonies have been alienated, if Corsica has been shamefully abandoned, if commerce languishes, if public credit is threatened with a new debt, and your own Manilla ransom most dishonorably given up, it has all been owing to the malice of political writers, who will not suffer the best and brightest characters (meaning still the present ministry) to take a single right step, for the honor or interest of the nation.

 In the introduction to the 1992 edition, Halberstam stated that he had used the title earlier in an article for Harper's Magazine, and that Mary McCarthy criticized him in a book review for incorrectly referencing the line in the Shelley poem.
 Halberstam claimed he had no knowledge of the earlier use of the term in the Heber hymn.
 Halberstam also observed regarding the "best and the brightest" phrase, that "...hymn or no, it went into the language, although it is often misused, failing to carry the tone or irony that the original intended."
 In the book's introduction and a 2001 interview, Halberstam claims that the title came from a line in an article he had written about the Kennedy Administration.

 Reception

 The book was highly acclaimed upon release.
 Victor Saul Navasky, writing in The New York Times, said it was Halberstam's "most important and impressive book", citing its "compelling and persuasively presented thesis."
-Liaquat Ahamed called it a "great novel," praising Halberstam's "storyteller's talent for capturing people" and ability to write a "compelling narrative."
+Liaquat Ahamed compared its writing style to a "great novel," praising Halberstam's "storyteller's talent for capturing people" and ability to write a "compelling narrative."
 Steve Mariotti called it his "favorite book."

 In 2011, Time named it as one of the 100 best English non-fiction books written since 1923.

+Errata

+Like any major work, The Best and the Brightest contains minor errors.